 However the service is only available for married heterosexual couples with medical evidence that they cannot have children.

 In India, the intended parents are seen as the legal parents, whereas under UK law, the surrogate mother is recognised as the legal mother.

-If someone is thinking about surrogacy what should they do?
+If someone is thinking about surrogacy in Ireland, what should they do?

 The first step on your surrogacy journey should be to obtain legal advice.
 It is vital before commencing the journey to ensure that you have the correct advice regarding the requirements for getting your baby back to your home country, and obtaining legal parenthood.

 The second step is to decide what country and clinic you will engage with.
 This decision is very personal for intended parents.

 Once you have chosen your clinic and destination, it is vital that you sign a surrogacy agreement.
 This is an agreement between you (the intended parents), the surrogate, and the clinic.
 This must be done before embryo transfer.
 This agreement sets out the parameters for the gestation period and what is expected of the surrogate and intended parents.